Watr-Protocol/watr/docs/governance/watr-governance-guide.md

            1. Supply the block number desired for the runtime upgrade.
 The block number should account for the 7 day voting period
            2. Enter 0 for priority
            3. Set the call.
 Select `parachainSystem.authorizeUpgrade` and provide the wasm runtime file.
+           4. Note: it is not strictly necessary to use the scheduler.
+It, however, is a recommended practice when performing runtime upgrades.
         4. Click `✅ Propose`

             ![governance_runtime_upgrade.png](images/governance_runtime_upgrade.png)